AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ## 44643Sec04Team05Spring2024FinalProject
 # Legal Case Management System - One stop solution with all Workflows and process design
-Its an Enterprise Resource Software to manage the entire lifecycle of a Legal cases.
+Its an Enterprise Resource Software to manage the entire lifecycle of Legal cases.

 ## Project Work Breakdown Structure(WBS)